Leave us your information to download the dossier.

 Control centres are responsible for the management and gathering of essential information, with the aim of increasing security and operating power generation plants with the utmost efficiency.
 The operators are able to control all the important plant devices from this space and are also able to deal with any unexpected event that may arise.
 They also carry out regular surveillance and maintenance tasks needed to prevent any recurring problems.

-In order to be able to carry out their tasks, it is essential for the control centre operators to be able to receive signals from all the equipment and systems within the electricity plant.
-This allows relative information from the equipment located around the plant to be received and addressed in one place.
+In order to be able to carry out their tasks, it is essential for the control centre operators to be able to receive signals from all the equipment and systems within the power plant.
+This allows relative information from the equipment located around the plant to be received and resolved in one place.

-At Tecnatom we have more than 30 years of experience in the engineering sector.
+Tecnatom has over 30 years of experience in the engineering sector.
 This enables us to develop unique solutions adapted to the specific needs of each client, which have been proven to give great results in other demanding industries such as the nuclear energy sector.

 Designing a control centre for a fossil fuel plant is a highly complex project which requires multi-disciplinary knowledge and an enormous skillset.
-This means essential engineering research needs to be conducted on human factors engineering (HFE), as well as considering mechanical and electric aspects, installation, efficiency testing, and the correct supply.
-Our services also include operations such as element verification and validation, the upgrading of instruments and increasing cybersecurity.
+This means essential engineering research needs to be conducted on Human Factors Engineering (HFE), as well as taking into consideration mechanical and electric aspects, installation, efficiency testing, and the correct supply.
+Our services also include operations such as element verification and validation, the upgrade of instruments and the increase of cybersecurity.

 We are currently experiencing a significant shift in instrumentation, from analogue models to new digital operation systems.
 These include screens which gather information and other elements for the large-scale facilitation of control centre monitoring.
 Tecnatom is a leader in technological transformation via the integration of these procedures into new control centres as well as the updating of existing control centres.

-As a result of our extensive international experience, we are able to supply advanced, digital control centres which are designed to minimize human error and increase the safety and efficiency of all type of energy plants.
+As a result of our extensive international experience, we are able to supply advanced, digital control centres which are designed to minimise human error and increase the safety and efficiency of all types of energy plants.